South African Writer Nadia Davids wins the 2024 Caine Prize for African Writing

 Nadia Davids will receive the prestigious £10,000 Caine Prize, in addition to having her work featured in the 2024 Caine Prize Anthology, Midnight In the Morgue and Other Stories published by Cassava Republic Press.
 Runners-up Tryphena Yeboah, Samuel Kolawole, Uche Okonkwo and Pemi Aguda will receive a prize of £500 and also feature in the 2024 Caine Prize Anthology.
 The 2024 anthology will also include stories from this year’s workshop held in Salima, Malawi.

 The Caine Prize for African Writing has played a pivotal role in shaping the careers of African writers for nearly 25 years, offering unmatched global visibility and opportunities, including publishing deals and writing fellowships.
 Commenting on this year’s award, Ellah Wakatama OBE, Chair of The Caine Prize Board of Trustees, expressed “I was delighted by the range and ambition of this year's shortlisted stories.
 It is especially pleasing to see writers many will recognise and to introduce new voices.
-As we enter into our 25th year, it’s wonderful to have such a strong shortlist and formidable Nadia Davis as our winner.”
+As we enter into our 25th year, it’s wonderful to have such a strong shortlist and formidable Nadia Davids as our winner.”

 Joining Nadia Davids on this year’s shortlist were: